Early-Modern-OCR/emop-controller/README.md

     cd emop-controller
     git submodule update --init

+Copy the modulefiles.example directory to modulefiles and modify the provided module files as needed.

+    cp -r modulefiles.example modulefiles

 ## Build

 Step #1 is specific to the Brazos cluster and can be skipped if you have maven available.